fkloosterman/bitbucket-migration/docs/reference/architecture.md

 9. **Link Rewriting**: LinkRewriter processes content using various LinkHandlers to update references.
 10. **Migration Execution**: RepoMigrator coordinates IssueMigrator and PullRequestMigrator to create content on GitHub.
 11. **Cross-Repository Linking**: CrossRepoMappingStore and CrossRepoLinkHandler manage links between repositories.
-12. **Attachment Handling**: AttachmentHandler downloads from Bitbucket and uploads via GitHubCliClient.
+12. **Attachment Handling**: AttachmentHandler downloads from Bitbucket and creates informative comments for manual upload.
 13. **Reporting**: ReportGenerator produces summaries, mappings, and audit reports.
 14. **Post-Migration Updates**: CrossLinkUpdater can update links after all migrations are complete.